-#1 Updated by Shaun Walbridge about 11 years ago
+#1 Updated by Shaun Walbridge over 11 years ago

 Along these lines of reasoning, security practices dictate never storing the plaintext password at all.
 Perhaps once you've began using this class we can switch over to a salted hash model of passwords in Metacat, and then passwords can be embedded the same way in the backup as they are within Metacat.

 password = 'foo'